Squeezing below the ground state of motion of a continuously monitored levitating nanoparticle: The squeezing protocol in open system dynamics

-where $H_{\hx}[\hr] =\{\hx,\hr\} - 2\tr{\hx\hr}$ describes the effect of the continuous position measurement, $\eta$ is the measurement efficiency, and $W$ is a Wiener process.
-By combining the system dynamics with the dissipators as addressed above, the full master equation reads
+{This quantity is proportional to the mean position of the system, shifted by the stochastic term $\df W$.
+We assume the latter to be a Gaussian random variable (corresponding to white noise), and model it as a Wiener increment}. {The process of acquiring position information causes a backaction effect to the system that is accounted for by the innovation term $\sqrt{2 \eta \Lambda} H_{\hx}[\hr]\df W$, where $H_{\hx}[\hr] =\{\hx,\hr\} - 2\tr{\hx\hr}\hr$ describes the effect of the continuous position measurement, and $\eta$ is the measurement efficiency.
+By combining the conditional dynamics with the dissipators as addressed above, the full stochastic master equation reads}

-where the label $i =\text{cl},\text{th},\text{lc}$ refers to the superoperators in~\cref{equ:all_dissipators}.
+where the label $\nu =\text{cl},\text{th},\text{lc}$ refers to the superoperators in~\cref{equ:all_dissipators}.